zouroboros/SqlSchemaSpec/README.md

 The schema-spec project contains the actual library.

+You can find an example project in the example directory.

 License
 -------
 sql-schema-spec is licensed under the LGPL-3.0 or later.
 See the included